 - Flemensfirth (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Mr Cool in 2005, winning for M C Pipe at odds of 33/1 under the guidance of Jamie Moore.
-Looking at the runners at the head of the market over the last 20 renewals there have been 2 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2025 Long Distance Handicap Hurdle.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 2 winning favourites in the race.
+Ahead of the 2026 Long Distance Handicap Hurdle, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Article Contributor Information